Pulgasari/rat/@ratscript/readme.md

 What **Ratscript** is not: It's not an attempt to "fix JavaScript" or even replace it (like other projects tried before).

+### So, what does RatScript offer?

+- improved syntax
+- improved control flow
+- several builtins
+- pattern matching
+- jsx-support

 ## Index

 - [Aliasing](#as)